-Clinical applications of the polyvagal theory
+Clinical applications of the Polyvagal Theory

 Autonomic pathways trigger survival responses that often lead our clients on a painful journey into a state of shutdown, collapse, and dissociation.
 How can we help our clients find their way back to safety, and how do we prevent it from happening in the first place?

-You will become fluent in the language of polyvagal theory, become confident in your ability to help clients safely tune into and reshape their nervous systems, and rewrite the trauma stories that are carried in their autonomic pathways.
+You will become fluent in the language of Polyvagal Theory and confident in your ability to help clients safely tune into and reshape their nervous systems, and rewrite the trauma stories that are carried in their autonomic pathways.

 Come learn the organising principles of Polyvagal Theory and work with practices designed to help clients move out of despair and isolation and return to a place of awareness, connection, and social engagement.

 To register for the event, please visit catalog.pesi.co.uk.